 How can your organization sell more and sell smarter?
 By creating a powerful sales culture – an environment that inspires and engages everyone in the organization to become part of the virtual sales team and support the sales efforts.
 In this first article of our six-part series on how to build a sales culture, we focus on the different sales skills and roles required of not only your sales team, but also across your entire organization.

 What Is Sales Culture?

 Sales culture is the concept that everyone in an organization is in sales – including CEOs, accountants, lawyers, administrative assistants, as well as sales team members.
-Organizations with a sales culture are full of sales professionals – people who embrace the concept that they have a role in sales, whether they are directly or indirectly involved with the sales transaction.
+Organizations with a sales culture are full of sales professionals – people who embrace the concept that they have a role in increasing sales, whether they are directly or indirectly involved with the sales transaction.
 Companies with a sales culture have discovered that by mobilizing and harnessing the power of the entire organization they can effectively boost overall revenues, profitability, and growth.

-The Roles of Sales Professionals Versus Sales Reps
+The Roles of Sales Professionals Versus Sales Reps in Increasing Sales

 When it comes to sales organizations, there are two basic types of team roles – sales representatives and sales professionals.
 We’re not necessarily talking about two different people, though.
 Depending upon what role an individual is playing in the sales process at any particular time, that person could be using the skills of a sales rep or a sales professional.
 In fact, it’s important for everyone in an organization to be aware of these roles and when and why they need to exhibit behavior of a sales rep versus a sales professional.
-Nurturing both sets of skills across the entire organization is what builds a truly powerful sales culture.
+Nurturing both sets of skills across the entire organization is what builds a truly powerful sales culture and increases sales.

 Both of these basic roles share the same basic set of skills needed to be successful.
 These skills include the ability to: